rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 wrote so as to represent that type.

 In contrast, `ty::Ty` represents the semantics of a type, that is, the *meaning* of what the user wrote.
-For example, `hir::Ty` would record the fact that a user used the name `u32` twice in their program, but the `ty::Ty` would record the fact that both usages refer to the same type.
+For example, `rustc_hir::Ty` would record the fact that a user used the name `u32` twice in their program, but the `ty::Ty` would record the fact that both usages refer to the same type.

 **Example: `fn foo(x: u32) → u32 { }`** In this function we see that `u32` appears twice.
 We know